Record French debt burden adds to strain on public finances

 PARIS France's national debt hit a record high in the second quarter, data showed on Tuesday, underlining the country's struggle to rein in public finances a day before the 2015 budget is presented.

-Topping two trillion euros (1.56 trillion pounds) for the first time, the national debt rose to 95.1 percent of annualised economic output in the second quarter from 94.0 percent in the first quarter, the official statistics agency INSEE said.
+Topping two trillion euros ($2.53 trillion) for the first time, the national debt rose to 95.1 percent of annualized economic output in the second quarter from 94.0 percent in the first quarter, the official statistics agency INSEE said.

 The news follows the latest moves by France to get its finances in order, with the government late on Monday announcing plans to cut health spending and pare family benefits.